alexander-kastil/angular-advanced/labs/lab-04/ngrx-data/readme.md

   }
   ```

-- The custom URL generator needs to be registered in `app.module.ts`:
+- The custom URL generator needs to be registered in `app.config.ts`:

   ```typescript
   providers: [